TobiasPSP/doneland_sources/Fundamentals/Network/WiFi/README.md

 > If your computer **must** stay in the *wired* network, you may be able to work around the subnet issue by re-configuring software like *Home Assistant* and *ESPHome* to use *IP addresses* and *ping* instead of *mDNS*.
 Or, you can add a simple manual network switch that can switch between *wired* and *wireless* networks.
 Or, you can add another network card to your computer and connect it to *both* subnets.
 There are many more workarounds.
 Just make sure you *understand the problem* and configure your network in such a way that all devices can contact each other and share the required information with each other.

-> Tags: WiFi Mode, Subnet, Mesh, Backhaul, Access Point, Router
+> Tags: WiFi Mode, Subnet, Mesh, Backhaul, Access Point, Router, Zigbee

 [Visit Page on Website](https://done.land/fundamentals/network/wifi?438829071318241908) - created 2024-07-17 - last edited 2024-07-17